0xkhan/MonoGame-Project-Architecture/README.md

     void entityJump();
 }
 ```
 Everything defined in an interface are public.
-[Here](https://www.w3schools.com/cs/cs_interface.asp) you can read more about interfaces.
+[Here](https://www.w3schools.com/cs/cs_interface.asp) you can read more about interfaces.<br/>
+### What is Windows directory for you ask?
+Windows directory is meant for windows, menus and popups.
+We might also want screens directory to handle screens.
+We might have load screen, menu screen, launch screen and the main game screen.
+But we'll see how our architecture evolves.